Final project - SuperTuxKart ice hockey

 pystk

-and all its state during training, but not during gameplay in the tournament. - Your code must be efficient (< 100ms / step) on a CPU.
-There is no GPU access during testing.
+and all its state during training, but not during gameplay in the tournament. - Your code must be efficient.
+If you violate the time-limit your forfeit the match.

-We will play an ice hockey tournament between all submissions.
-Two of your agents will play an opponent.
-Your agents will run in the same process and may communicate with each other.
+We will play an ice hockey tournament between all submissions within each agent type.
+Two of your agents will play two opponents.
 Each game will play up to 3 goals, or a maximum of 1200 steps (2 minutes).
 The team with more goals wins.
 Should one of the teams violate the above rules, it will lose the game.
 Should both teams violate the rules, the game is tied.

 Grading